-You probably don’t think too much about the foundation keeping your home upright.
+You might not think too much about your foundation keeping your home upright.
 If you’re dealing with frequent basement or crawl space flooding, though, you may need to start giving it some thought.
 Leaks that don’t seem to have a source are often a symptom of a cracked foundation.

 How can you determine whether or not your foundation is cracked?
 What are the signs you need to look out for, and can you take preventative measures to keep your home safe?
 This guide will answer those questions and more so you can continue to maintain your home.